 The tornado did provide us with a bit of good news.
 I lost so much of my old growth tree cover that I was able to realize a long held dream: the installation of a 5.2 K solar array to power my business.
 The panels went online Janaury of 2013 and I have been thrilled to watch my electrical meter spin backwards as our solar panels now provide all the electrical needs of The Chile Woman.
 In May of 2013, Green America notified me that The Chile Woman had received the most votes in their Green Business People and Planet Award in recognition for our efforts to preserve chile varieties and for our sustainable business practices.
 Thank you to all who voted for us!

 Regulating unlicensed plant shippers has become a serious issue for the USDA.
-Plants must come from a licensed nursery that has been inspected and must be clearly labelled as plant material and have proof of their nursery certification and inspections and agricultural compliance agreements on the outside of the shipping boxes.
+Plants must come from a licensed nursery that has been inspected and must be clearly labelled as plant material and have proof of their nursery certification, inspections and agricultural compliance agreements on the outside of the shipping boxes.
 Some states even use dogs to sniff out unmarked boxes and there are now penalties for the recipient as well as the unlicensed shipper.
 Please be aware the state of Georgia does not allow any pepper or tomato plants to shipped in unless the shipper documents that the plants have been treated with imidlacloprid.
 This chemical is associated with colony collapse disorder.
 You will never find it being used here on our farm.

 Terry and I had to delay our plans to open a chile store at the greenhouse because of the tornado.
 While it is still a work in progress we hope to feature chile related products as well as Indiana made hot sauce and salsas.